'Save ICE': White House launches full-scale defense of agency amid Dem calls to abolish

 "The president's deeply immoral actions have made it obvious we need to rebuild our immigration system from top to bottom starting by replacing ICE with something that reflects our morality and that works," Warren said on Saturday.

+"Just when you thought the Democrats couldn’t move any farther to the left, leading members of the Democratic Party, including candidates for higher officer, are actually openly advocating the abolition of ICE – an agency that protects the American people and our communities every single day."

+He called the calls "outrageous and irresponsible," arguing that it would lead to more illegal immigration, more drugs and more violent crime and even allow terrorists to exploit loopholes.

-The White House issued a lengthy release that outlined the consequences of abolishing the agency.
+The White House also outlined the consequences of abolishing the agency.

 “Abolishing ICE would mean open borders because it would eliminate the agency responsible for removing people who enter or remain in our country illegally, including drug dealers; gang members; and child molesters, rapists, and other sex offenders,” the release said.